chinamike65/hugo-tuolesi/content/book5/book5en.md

 The secret of the Buddha's body is inconceivable.

-For example, the Buddha's top bun looks only four fingers high when looking up, but the real height is immeasurable.
+For example, the Buddha's topknot appears to be only four fingers high when looking up, but the real height is immeasurable.

 In the "Inconceivable Sutra on the Secrets of the Tathagata", it is said that Bodhisattva Holding Li used his supernatural powers to fly up through the boundless worlds, but he was never able to see the top of the Buddha's bun, and finally returned tiredly.

 The Buddha's body is a rainbow body with a bright, clean and bright body.
 The light shines.
 The "Vinaya Sutra" uses three metaphors to praise the Buddha's body:

-Add fire to the body; like butter filled with flame; like a lamp in a golden vessel.
+Add fire to the body;

+like butter filled with flame;

+like a lamp in a golden vessel.

-Every kind of light emitted by the Buddha's body can mature and liberate countless sentient beings; in front of every living being, the Buddha can transform into a body that he can accept, and speak in a language he can understand.
+Every kind of light emitted by the Buddha's body can ripen and liberate countless sentient beings; in front of every living being, the Buddha can transform into a body that he can accept, and speak in a language he can understand.

-In addition, when people see the Buddha body, they will have the idea of ​​wanting to obtain the Buddha body, and they will pursue and accumulate the merits of becoming the Buddha body, which is also a kind of career merit of the Buddha body.
+In addition, when people see the Buddha body, they will have the idea of ​​wanting to obtain the Buddha body, and they will pursue and accumulate the merits of becoming the Buddha body, which is also a kind of aspiration to obtain the body of a Buddha.

-The Buddha's clothes are always separated from the body by four fingers, but people who come to worship the Buddha can clearly see the outline of the Buddha's body; the Buddha's feet do not touch the ground, but can clearly leave a pattern with the Falun on the ground. footprint.
+The Buddha's clothes are always separated from the body by four fingers, but people who come to honour the Buddha can clearly see the outline of the Buddha's body; the Buddha's feet do not touch the ground, but can clearly leave a wheel pattern in the fottprints on the ground.

-If the ants and other sentient beings happened to enter the Buddha's feet while the Buddha was walking, they would be immersed in great happiness for seven days and then reborn in the heavenly realm.
+If the ants and other sentient beings happened to be crushed by the Buddha's feet while the Buddha was walking, they would be immersed in great happiness for seven days and then reborn in the heavenly realm.

-Two Buddha's Words and Merits
+2. Merits of Buddha's Speech

 The Buddha has sixty-four speech qualities.

 Master Tsongkhapa said on the basis of the Treasure Accumulation Sutra: The Essence of Truth:

 All sentient beings in all the world, at one time inquire into all doubts, do everything in front of each, their body and speech are solemn and present at the same time, although they are engaged in work and rest separately.

-When Buddha Shakyamuni preached the sutras, if you listened to it in front of you, the sound would not be loud; if you listened to it far away, the sound would not be small, and it sounded the same.
+When Buddha Shakyamuni preached the sutras, if you listened to it from the front rows, the sound would not be loud; if you listened to it from far away, the sound would not be small, and it sounded the same.

 When sentient beings hear it, they will feel that every sentence hits their own afflictions, and every sentence is useful.